ConorTighe/Data-rep-project-2015-API-Model/README.md

 ## Protocol:

 The protocol used is HTTP, otherwise known as The Hypertext Transfer Protocol.
-This is the basses for all world wide web communication and how servers and clients interact.
-When the URL in entered into the browser, a command is sent to a web server to find the requested web page and then return it.
+This is the bases for all world wide web communication and how servers and clients interact.
+When the URL is entered into the browser, a command is sent to a web server to find the requested web page and then return it.

 ---